top of page

 1. Cream the Butter: In a medium bowl, beat the vegan butter until creamy and smooth.

-2. Add Mango Puree and Vanilla: Add the mango puree and vanilla extract to the butter, mixing until well combined.
+2. Add Mango Puree and Vanilla: Mix the mango puree and vanilla extract with the butter until well combined.

 3. Add Powdered Sugar: Gradually add the powdered sugar, 1/2 cup at a time, beating well after each addition.
 This helps to prevent lumps and ensures a smooth consistency.

 4. Adjust Consistency: Add plant-based milk, one tablespoon at a time, until the icing reaches your desired consistency.
-You want it to be spreadable but not too runny.
+It should be spreadable but not too runny.

 Storage

-• Store any leftover icing in an airtight container in the refrigerator for up to a week.
+Any leftover icing can be stored in an airtight container in the refrigerator for up to a week.
 Before using it again, let it come to room temperature and give it a quick mix.

 Feeling the tropical vibes?
-You might like to make my Easy Vegan Coconut Cake.
+You can make my Easy Vegan Coconut Cake.

 bottom of page